Blazers win fourth straight with 100-94 victory over Boston

 TIP INS

 Celtics: Tatum led the Celtics at the break with 13 points. ...
-The Celtics attempted 18 3-pointers in the third quarter. ...
+The Celtics attempted 18 3-pointers in the third quarter alone, and 42 for the game.
+They made 14. ...
 Boston had a three-game winning streak over the Blazers going into the game.

 Trail Blazers: Portland wore its new City Edition jerseys that are black and gray with a diagonal red stripe. ...
 There was a delay to start the second half because something with the south basket was askew.
 A ladder was brought in to allow arena personnel to adjust it.